afpineda/IPv6-brief-intro/README.md

 When M = 0, the node computes its own global address using the subnet prefix and its own MAC address in a similar way to the link-local address.
-However, in this case, auto-configuration works in /64 prefixed networks **only**.

 ### DHCPv6